How stress and hormones influence different types of hair loss

 This page provides general orientation only.
 Stress and hormonal changes can influence hair loss in different ways, but they do not replace condition-specific evaluation.
 For detailed explanations, please refer to the dedicated pages linked above.

-Can stress or hormones alone explain hair loss?
+Can stress directly cause hair loss?